top of page

 Design: Biohabitats

-This project will stabilize and restore approximately 1,400 linear feet of stream that has been flowing - and eroding - throughout the park.
-The project site begins at an outfall near the Housley Road Trailhead of Annapolis Waterworks Park Trail and lies within the Broad Creek tributary of the South River.
+The purpose of this project is to stabilize and restore approximately 1,400 linear feet of stream that has been flowing – and eroding – throughout the park, as well as adding over an acre of riparian (around the streambanks) wetlands.
+The project site at Waterworks Park (on property owned and managed by the City of Annapolis) begins at an outfall near the Housley Road Trailhead of Annapolis Waterworks Park Trail and lies within the Broad Creek tributary of the South River.
 Restoring this tributary along the Annapolis Waterworks Trail to a more natural habitat and improved hydrological function will protect Broad Creek, the South River, and the public park, as well as enhance its natural value for all park visitors.

 This project will ensure the popular trails within Waterworks Park are protected for years to come.
 Without intervention, the stream will continue eroding and toppling mature trees, posing safety hazards to visitors and impairing the health of the waterway.
 Currently, loads of sediment are flowing downstream to a popular fishing pond within the park which diminishes the experiences of aquatic wildlife as well as visiting anglers.